-Claimant testified that she had never hidden the fact that she was trying to get her business, , up and running from the Department.
+Claimant testified that she had never hidden the fact that she was trying to get her business, up and running from the Department.
 She stated there was a mistake in the ad that ran in the WV Daily News saying EBT would be accepted as a method of payment for the speed dating event (D-27).
 Claimant e-mailed the ads department of the WV Daily News requesting a correction of the ad (C-14).
-Claimant produced her ad in the Virginian Review for the same event which did not mention EBT being accepted (C-15).
+Claimant produced her ad in the being accepted (C-15).